If you're planning a group visit to Ightham Mote and have a question, you may find your answer here.

 - Do I have to book in advance?
 Yes.
 We have limited coach parking and have to reserve areas of the car park for coaches.
 Without booking, we cannot guarantee there will be anywhere to park.
 In addition, if you would like a guided tour, we need to book the tour guide in advance, and provide the conservation team with enough notice to complete work in the rooms.

 - Are there any group discounts available?
 Yes.
-Groups who've booked in advance will pay the admission cost of £10 per adult, £5 per child.
+Groups who have booked in advance will pay the admission cost of £10 per adult, £5 per child.
 If you haven't booked in advance, you'll pay the full admission cost.

 - Who is eligible for free entry?
 National Trust members, group leaders and coach drivers (but they must pay the guided tour rate if applicable).